-Z - suction from oil tank Position 1.
+Z - suction from oil tank.

+Position 1.
 The plunger A is being drawn out of the cylinder hole in the disc C by the action of the peg B on the shaft D. The port T in the disc C registers with the suction port Y in the housing, so that oil is drawn into the cylinder from the oil tank.
-At the same time the port U in the disc registers with the delivery port X in the housing, so that oil blow the disc in the housing is forced through U and X to the big end.
+At the same time the delivery port W in the housing is uncovered and oil below the disc in the housing is forced through W to the rocker gear.
 Position 2.
-The plunger A is being pushed into the cylinder hole in the disc C. The port T in the disc now registers with the delivery port X in the housing, so that oil is forced out of the cylinder to the big end.
-At the same time the suction port Z in the housing is uncovered by the disc and oil is drawn into the housing below the disc from the oil tank.
+The plunger A is being pushed into the cylinder hole in the disc C. The port T in the disc now registers with the delivery port X in the housing, so that oil is forced out of the cylinder to the big ends.
+At the same time the suction port Z in the housing is uncovered and oil is drawn into the housing below the disc from the oil tank.